Oliver La Farge: Marriage and family

 La Farge married heiress Wanden Matthews and had two children with her: a son, Oliver Albee La Farge (b.
-1931, later known as Peter La Farge and a daughter, Povy.
-They relocated to Santa Fe in 1933, but Wanden disliked the area and they eventually divorced in 1937.
+1931, later known as Peter La Farge) and a daughter, Povy.
+They moved to Santa Fe in 1933, but Wanden disliked the area.
+The couple divorced in 1937.

 Their first son, Oliver Albee, became estranged from his father and changed his name to Peter La Farge.
-He relocated to New York City, where he became a well-known folksinger and songwriter in Greenwich Village, performing during the 1950s and 1960s.
-Some of his most successful songs have Native American themes including a famous one, "As Long As The Grass Shall Grow", which takes its name from the title of one of his father's books.
+He moved to New York City, where he became a well-known folksinger and songwriter in Greenwich Village.
+He performed mostly during the 1950s and 1960s.
+Some of his more successful songs have Native American themes, including "As Long as the Grass Shall Grow", which takes its name from the title of one of his father's books.
+It was about the Seneca people.

-La Farge married a second time, to Consuelo Otile Baca, with whom he had a son, John Pendaries "Pen" La Farge.
-La Farge's non-fiction book Behind The Mountains (1956) is based on his memories of Consuelo's family, the Baca family of New Mexico who were ranchers in northern New Mexico.
-He wrote a regular column for the Santa Fe newspaper, The New Mexican.
-Some of his columns were collected and published as The Man With the Calabash Pipe (1966).
+La Farge married a second time to Consuelo Otile Baca, with whom he had a son, John Pendaries "Pen" La Farge.
+La Farge's non-fiction book Behind the Mountains (1956) is based on his memories of Consuelo's family, the Baca family of New Mexico, who were ranchers in northern New Mexico.

+La Farge also wrote a regular column for The New Mexican, a Santa Fe newspaper.
+Some of his columns were collected and published posthumously as The Man with the Calabash Pipe (1966).

-La Farge died of heart failure in Santa Fe in 1963, at the age of 61.
+La Farge died of heart failure in Santa Fe in 1963 at age 61.